slingner/scott-lingner-portfolio/README.md

-# Scott Lingner's Portfolio + Blog
+# Scott Lingner's portfolio + blog

-Showcasing recent projects and posts that demonstrate my expertise in developing interactive web applications from the ground up.
+A website showcasing recent projects and posts demonstrating my expertise in developing interactive web applications from the ground up.

 Feel free to reach out if you'd like to collaborate on a project!